 Our society looks upon the wealthy as favored by God.
-Frequently, I’ve even heard pastors speak as if the dollar amount in your bank account is a reflection of God’s favor.
-While there have been many wealthy people that serve God in mighty ways, I believe George Müller’s financial practices tell a different story.
+Frequently, I've even heard pastors say that the dollar amount in your bank account reflects God's favor.
+While many wealthy people serve God in mighty ways, I believe George Müller's financial practices tell a different story.

 As an orphan was preparing to leave the care of the Müllers, they had to have one final interview with George.
 His advice to the young adults was to hold tightly to the Word of God rather than money:

 Not only did he care for orphans, but he gave generously to missionaries.
 Remarkably, he never spent a penny on something other than its designated purpose.